Does SEO Make You Sick?

 Learn from the Poles

-You know that I have a Polish background, I have been born and partly raised in Poland during the late years of the crumbling “communist” dictatorship.
+I have been partly raised in Poland during the late years of the crumbling “communist” dictatorship.

 Findability is even better than optimization or positioning you have to admit though.

 - You intuitively grasp the meaning even without having to know what SEO is all about.

 - You don’t have to confuse or scare your audience with your severe case of acronymia.

 - There is no black hat findability of course either.

 Why would someone become unethical in the process of making something findable?
 To hide it?

 Does SEO make you sick?
 It’s not lethal!

 I understand that SEO makes you sick.
 It sometimes make me sick too.